teth3r/blocklist/README.md

 ### Contributions

-You can contribute to `allowed-names.txt` and `blocked-names.txt` at anytime by opening a new issue.
+You can contribute at anytime by opening a new issue.